Chain-of-Thought Reasoning is a Policy Improvement Operator: Introduction

 \section{Introduction}

 Large language models are currently trained on vast corpora of human-generated data~\citep{vaswani2023attention, devlin2019bert, radford2019language, brown2020language, chowdhery2022palm, touvron2023llama}.
 While large language models have demonstrated many surprising capabilities, the possibility of reaching superhuman performance is a challenging proposition when training solely on existing data.
 In this paper, we ask whether large language models can autonomously teach themselves new skills rather than solely depending on the availability of suitable data.
 A positive answer to this question would open the door to a tantalizing possibility.
-Although the discovery of scaling laws~\citep{kaplan2020scaling, hoffmann2022training} for language models has created much excitement for training increasingly larger language models, these would consume a significant fraction of the high-quality (textual) data on the internet.
+Although the discovery of scaling laws~\citep{kaplan2020scaling, hoffmann2022training} for language models has created much excitement for training increasingly larger language models, these models have already consumed a significant fraction of the high-quality (textual) data on the internet.
 The issue of data exhaustion is an active area of research \citep{villalobos2022will}, especially in light of results showing that repeated training on the same data quickly leads to degeneration \citep{shumailov2023curse}.
 If large language models can effectively learn from data they themselves generate, this could usher in a new era of scaling laws that are solely compute-driven, independent of how much data is available.

 Self-training is not a novel concept in AI.
 For instance, AlphaZero achieved superhuman capabilities in Go, Chess, and Shogi via self-play~\citep{silver2017mastering}.
 Nevertheless, success with such a process has not yet been demonstrated with language models.
 Recently, \citet{wei2022chainofthought} highlighted the intriguing observation that language models often produce better results when prompted to use {\em chain-of-thought reasoning} to solve the problem.
 This approach contrasts with the conventional method where models are prompted to instantly generate an answer, without producing any intermediate steps.